R3BRootGroup/R3BRoot/neuland/readme.md

 ### Event Reconstruction

 Provided with the neutron multiplicity parameter *nN*, the task `R3BNeulandNeutronReconstruction` can try to find the neutron interaction points from the TClonesArray NeulandClusters (`R3BNeulandCluster`).
-This is currently done by sorting the clusters by time, taking the *nN* first, and using these clusters' first digi position.
+Currently, `RecoTDR` and `ClusterScoring` are available.
 These positions are then saved to the TClonesArray NeulandNeutrons (`R3BNeulandNeutron`).

-Work in Progress

-### Reconstruction Evaluation

-Work in Progress